Lucky Lager: Past Canadian Presence

-Lucky was actually brewed on Vancouver Island in Victoria until 1982 when Labatt moved off the Island and demolished the brewery to prevent any competition on the Island.
-Labatt brewed Lucky out of Edmonton, Alberta in the same brewery where they produced Budweiser for all of Western Canada, and it is still brewed to this day.
+Lucky was actually brewed on Vancouver Island in Victoria until 1982, when Labatt moved off the island and demolished the brewery to prevent any competition on the island.
+Labatt brewed Lucky out of Edmonton, Alberta, in the same brewery where they produced Budweiser for all of Western Canada, and is still brewed to this day.

 Packaging

 Stubby bottles

 Lucky Lager was once famous for its 11 oz stubby bottles featuring a rebus under the cap.
 Since the closure of the Tumwater brewery, this famous bottle has been discontinued.

 Rebus caps

 Rebus puzzles use pictures to represent words or parts of words within a phrase.
-In the 1970s and 1980s, Lucky Lager, along with other brands controlled by beer magnate, Paul Kalmanovitz, featured rebus puzzles on the underside of their bottle caps to engage consumers.
+In the 1970s and 1980s, Lucky Lager, along with other brands controlled by beer magnate Paul Kalmanovitz featured rebus puzzles on the underside of their bottle caps to engage consumers.

 Label

 Lucky Lager's marketing strategy also relied strongly on its packaging and label.
 In 1939, the Pacific Advertising Club Association granted Lucky Lager the highest award for the most distinctive beer package.
 The history of the label started with the design of the very distinctive red cross, with a circle in the center with the printed date of the beer, and the words "Lucky Lager" printed on both arms of the cross.
 The label was distinctive from traditional beer brands because of its simplicity and how easy it was to remember.
-It covered the whole surface of the can and, when piled, the combination of the crosses culminated in a sophisticated design.
+It covered the whole surface of the can, and when piled, the combination of the crosses culminated in a sophisticated design.
 This design by Charles Stafford Duncan, the art director of the McCann Erickson advertising agency in San Francisco, also won the Altman Prize of the National Academy of Design.

 The original label for Lucky Lager has seen many changes.
 The large red cross was made less prominent in the 1950s, but it remained on the labels and on advertising.
 The label was redesigned and the cross was again made smaller in 1962, although it was still the design's focus.
-A subsequent design in the late 60s got rid of the cross entirely and replaced it with a large cursive "L".
-With the rise of premium beer, led by Coors and Millers, Lucky Lager changed the logo in an attempt to maintain itself relevant in the beer market.
+A subsequent design in the late '60s got rid of the cross entirely and replaced it with a large cursive "L".
+With the rise of premium beer, led by Coors and Miller, Lucky Lager changed the logo in an attempt to maintain itself relevant in the beer market.
 With the subsequent decline and end of Lucky Lager in the US, the beer continues to operate with an ever-changing identity under the control of Labatt, owners of the brand rights in Canada.